momshaddinury/COVID-Tracker-BD/README.md

   2. User can see other infected people in the location tab
   3. User can check global COVID19 update
   4. User can participate in a survey to collect data

+Dashboard Was Inspired By:
+https://github.com/spporan/covid19bdApp (Thanks to Shah Poran vai for his contribution)